WaleedMuslem/ADL1_Quiz/Documents/Functional_Specification.md

 The team members must work together to make sure that the application can demonstrate their skills in data manipulation and provide an enjoyable and easy-to-use experience.
 They should also show how they can work as a team.

-## Constrains:
+## Constrains
 Design Constraints imposes limitations on the following things:

 The running environment : Microsoft Visual Studio Code.

 The operating system : Microsoft Windows 10.

-The programming language, databases, coding standards,business logic, etc.
+The programming language, databases, coding standards, business logic, etc.

-The programming language, HTML,CSS,PHP.
+The programming language, HTML, CSS, PHP.

 # REPORTS

-• REPORT MODULE
+The log in issued should have the details such as username, gmail, score, time of departure.

-The log in issued should have the details such as username ,gmail, Score, time of departure.
+ * Report module
  * Quiz questions
  * Check answers
- * REGISTER FOR quiz
+ * Register for quiz
- * EXIT
+ * Exit

 <H4>List Of Requirements: </H4>
 <table>